berthubert/galmon/README.md

 Additional sites are welcome (and encouraged) as the more data receiving sites that exist, then more accurate data and absolute coverage of each constellation can be had.

-The galmon project is very grateful to all it's volunteering receiving stations.
+The galmon project is very grateful to all its volunteering receiving stations.

 ubxtool
 -------